 Skip to main content

-To configure the OpenStack CLI
+Configure OpenStack CLI

 Last update:

-You can customize the CLI console client:
+You can configure the CLI console client:

-Configure OpenStack CLI using OS tools
+Configure OpenStack CLI using the OS

-1. Install the OpenStack CLI.
+1. Install OpenStack CLI.

 2. Add a service user.

-4. Configure authorization in the OpenStack API.
+4. Configure authorization in OpenStack API.

-1. Install the OpenStack CLI
+1. Install OpenStack CLI

 1. Open the CLI.